-In 2018/19 Mihaela is in her 5th year of our Masters of Informatics programme.
+Mihaela graduated with Masters of Informatics programme in 2019.
 During her 2nd year, she undertook a research internship within the School of Informatics.

 Year 2 Internship